spitbol/spitbol-docs/minimal.md

 ```
 ### Section 12 - Program Execution

-Execution of the program begins with the first instruction in the
+Execution of the program begins with the first instruction in the program section.
-program section.

 In addition to the fixed length memory regions defined by the
-assembly, there are two dynamically allocated memory regions as
+assembly, there are two dynamically allocated memory regions as follows.
-follows.

 *   data area

-This is an area available to the program for general storage of data
+This is an area available to the program for general storage of data.
+Any data value
-any data value may be stored in this area except instructions.
+may be stored in this area except instructions.

-In some implementations, it may be possible to increase the size of this
+In some implementations, it may be possible to increase the size of this area dynamically
-area dynamically by adding words at the top end with a call to a
+by adding words at the top end with a call to a system procedure.
-system procedure.

 *   stack area

-This region of memory holds the stack used for subroutine calls and
-other storage of one word integer values (addresses).
-This is the
+This region of memory holds the stack used for subroutine calls and other storage of one word
-stack associated with index register XS .
+integer values (addresses).
+This is the stack associated with index register XS .

-The locations and sizes of these areas are specified by the values in
+The locations and sizes of these areas are specified by the values in the registers at the
-the registers at the start of program execution as follows.
+start of program execution as follows.

 *   (XS )

 Address one past the stack base.
-For example, if  XS
-is 23456, a d-stack will occupy words 23455,23454,...  whereas a
+For example, if  XS is 23456, a d-stack will occupy words 23455,23454,...
-u-stack will occupy 23457,23458,...
+whereas a u-stack will occupy 23457,23458,...

-*   (XR )
+*   (XR)

 Address of the first word in the data area

-    *(XL)
+    (XL)

 Address of the last word in the data area.